Higher Tate traces of Chow motives: Application to projective homogeneous varieties

-\begin{proof} As $M$ is isomorphic to a direct sum of initial motives, the result boils down to showing that a variety $X$ over $F$ has a $0$-cycle of prime-to-$p$ degree if and only if $X_{F_p}$ has a rational point.
+\begin{lem} Let $M\in \IM{F}{\mz/p\mz}$ and $F_p/F$ be a $p$-special closure of $F$.
+The Tate trace of $M$ is isomorphic over $F_p$ to the Tate trace of $M_{F_p}$. \end{lem} \begin{proof} As $M$ decomposes as a sum of initial motives, it is enough to check that an indecomposable summand $U_X\{k\}$ which is not a Tate motive remains anisotropic over $F_p$.
+Let $X$ be a variety and assume $X_{F_p}$ is isotropic mod $p$, that is admits a $0$-cycle of prime-to-$p$ degree.
+Since $F_p$ is a $p$-special field, $X_{F_p}$ actually has a rational point.
+We claim this implies $X$ is isotropic mod $p$, which concludes the proof by Lemma~\ref{isotropy}.

-Assume that $X_{F_p}$ has a rational point $x$.
+To prove the claim, assume that $X_{F_p}$ has a rational point $x$.
 Replacing $X_{F_p}$ by an affine open subscheme containing $x$, we may assume that $X_{F_p}=\Spec(A_{F_p})$ for some finitely generated $F$-algebra $A$ so that $x$ corresponds to a morphism $A_{F_p}\longrightarrow F_p$ of $F$-algebras.
 The image of $A$ is a finite $F$-algebra contained in $F_p$, hence a finite field extension $L$ of $F$.
 The variety $X_L$ has a rational point, and by definition of $p$-special closure, $L/F$ is of prime-to-$p$ degree, giving rise to the needed $0$-cycle on $X$.
-The converse is obvious. \end{proof} In particular, if $M$ and $N$ in $\IM{F}{\Lambda}$ have isomorphic Tate traces after scalar extension to a $p$-special closure of $F$, they already have isomorphic Tate traces over $F$.
-We now prove the main result of this section: \begin{thm} Let $G$ and $G'$ be semisimple algebraic groups over a field $F$, which are inner twisted forms of the same quasi-split group of $p$-inner type.
-Let $\Theta_0$ be a Galois-invariant subset of $\Delta(G)$, and consider an isomorphism of Dynkin diagrams
+The converse is obvious. \end{proof} We now prove the main result of this section: \begin{thm} Let $G$ and $G'$ be semi-simple algebraic groups over a field $F$, which are inner twisted forms of the same split group.
+Let $\Theta_0$ be a subset of $\Delta(G)$, and consider an isomorphism of Dynkin diagrams